Jash-2000/HW_SW_Interface/Game_Buttons_RTOS/Readme.md

 ## Problems Faced

-- Seven Segment Display has jitter issue if the refresh time is less.
-Solving this(by refreseing more often) causes an issue due to clock starvation of the processor
+- Seven Segment Display shows jitters if the refresh time is less, this is because Seven Segment Display is an active element needing constant refreshes.
+I solving this(by refreseing more often), thus, causes an issue due to clock starvation of the processor
-- Encoder is noisy and has lot of biuncing jitters
+- Encoder is noisy and has lot of bouncing jitters